-However, this atomic partition scheme suffers from so-called moving-grid effect when derivatives are needed.
-This is because when an atom moves, all the points belong to this atom also move with it, for example, in Fig. (\ref{fig:moving_points}), the hydrogen atom labeled as H$_J$ is moved to the right side, so the grids belong to this atom are also moved (see H$_J$,after), on the contrary, the grids belong to atom hydrogen H$_I$ are kept as before (see H$_I$,after); In addition, the integration weight functions are also changed, so the derivatives of the weight function need to be included, as shown in Fig. \ref{fig:weight_function}), when the hydrogen atom labeled as H$_J$ is moved to the right side, the weight functions of both atom H$_J$ and H$_I$ are changed.
-We call the above two phenomena (atom-centered grid points moving with the atom and the weight derivatives) as the moving-grid effect.
-When the derivatives of the exchange-correlation energy are calculated using Gaussian basis set, this moving-grid effect is important for both force and Hessian when grids are insufficient quality. \cite{Johnson1993a,Baker1994,Malagoli2003}.
+However, this atomic partition scheme suffers from the so-called moving-grid effect when derivatives are needed.
+This is because when an atom moves, all the points belong to this atom also move with it, for example, in Fig.~\ref{fig:moving_points}, the hydrogen atom labeled as H is moved to the right side, so the grids belong to this atom are also moved; In addition, the integration weight functions are also changed, so the derivatives of the weight function need to be included, as shown in Fig.~\ref{fig:weight_function}, when the hydrogen atom in the hydrogen molecule labeled as H is moved to the right side, the weight functions of this atom are also changed.
+We call the above two phenomena (atom-centered grid points moving with the atom and the weight derivatives) as the moving-grid effect in this article.
+When the derivatives of the exchange-correlation energy are calculated using the Gaussian type orbitals~(GTO), this moving-grid effect is important for both force and Hessian only when the grids are of insufficient quality. \cite{Johnson1993a,Baker1994,Malagoli2003}.
 It should be noted that although such moving-grid effect was called ``effect of quadrature weight derivatives'' in the previous literature\cite{Johnson1993,Baker1994,Malagoli2003}, in fact, they have already considered both the grid points and the weight derivatives in their work.